filannim/ManTIME/README.md

 ##Installation

 Install TreeTagger in this folder (you can find a Mac OS X 10.8.3 compiled version).
 Make sure the paths in cmd/tree-tugger-bundle are the right ones (bin, cmd and lib).
+Install CRF++ in this folder (you can find a Mac OS X 10.8.3 compiled version).
 Edit the file components/properties.py and update the paths according to your configuration.

 ##How to use it